-Some important insights we gained:
+Some important insights we gained are:

-- 1. Aftercare and support with schoolwork is considered to be one of the interventions, together with basic nutrition and psycho-socio support, that is a precondition for successful learning and teaching.
-By getting involved in organising aftercare for vulnerable learners, schools can enhance their learning capacity, increase the likelihood of improved performance and boost school attendance. - 2.
-It is part of the school's core responsibility to provide academic support for learners who are not coping or who do not attend school because of illness or for other legitimate reasons.
-Many of these will be vulnerable learners.
-But remedial academic support is not the same as aftercare.
-The aftercare programme is much broader and could incorporate academic support, which remains the responsibility of the school. - 3.
-The successful aftercare programmes we looked at were multi-faceted and integrated a range of support services such as homework support, a nutrition programme, food garden, a referral system for grants and home visits to families of vulnerable children. - 4.
-A variety of approaches can be used organise aftercare programmes.
+- Aftercare and support with schoolwork is considered to be one of the interventions that is critical for successful learning and teaching. - 2.
+It is part of the school's core responsibility to provide academic support for learners who are not coping or who do not attend school due to illness or for other legitimate reasons: many of these will be vulnerable learners.
+But remedial academic support is not the same as aftercare; the aftercare programme is much broader and could incorporate academic support, which remains the responsibility of the school.

+- 3. The successful aftercare programmes we looked at were multi-facetted and integrated a range of support services such as homework support, a nutrition programme, food garden, a referral system for grants and home visits to families of vulnerable children. - 4.
+A variety of approaches can be used to organise aftercare programmes.
 Schools can link up and collaborate with existing aftercare facilities organised and managed by external organisations; they can integrate community support initiatives into the school system; and they can set up and manage an aftercare programme internally.
 Given the opportunities and constraints that exist in the school's environment, management has to decide which option is most suitable. - 5.
-School management has to look for assistance with funding and other forms of support both from within and outside of their communities to implement aftercare support for vulnerable learners.
+The principal and the SMT have to look for assistance with funding and other forms of support both from within and from outside of their communities to implement aftercare support for vulnerable learners.
 Regular funding is a prerequisite for organising a successful aftercare programme and therefore proper budgeting and planning are important. - 6.
-Contractual agreements that specify terms and clarify roles and responsibilities are essential for successful collaboration between the school and external partners. - Recognising that good leadership and management are the key to successful and sustainable after care programmes, building leadership and management capacity at schools is critical.
+Contractual agreements that specify terms and clarify roles and responsibilities are essential for successful collaboration between the school and external partners.
+(See Tool 3) - 7.
+Recognising that good leadership and management are the key to successful and sustainable aftercare programmes and building leadership and management capacity at schools is critical.